sefi-roee/CTFs-Writeups/picoCTF-2018/Reversing/08-be_quick_or_be_dead_2-275/solution.md

 This time, we will just set ```$eax``` to "Fibonacci 0x402" (0xf70a9b58)

-Lets try the second way, pass this gdbinit to gdb (look at [this](https://sourceware.org/gdb/onlinedocs/gdb/Init-File-in-the-Current-Directory.html))
+Use this gdbinit to gdb (look at [this](https://sourceware.org/gdb/onlinedocs/gdb/Init-File-in-the-Current-Directory.html))
 ```bash
 break *0x00000000004007e1
 run